Skip to Content

 4. Delphiniums (Delphinium elatum)

+Not all companions are short.
 Also tall and spiky, delphiniums look great next to dead men’s bells (another name for foxglove).
+Their bold blues and purples complement the soft hues of foxglove, creating a dramatic vertical display that draws the eye upward.

 5. Snapdragons (Antirrhinum)